Anti-Raid/thaumodynamics-next/README.md

 ## What is AntiRaid?

 AntiRaid is not just another anti-raid or anti-nuke bot.
-It offers a unique approach to server protection by leveraging **structured templating** and a (coming soon) template shop, allowing you to tailor your server's defenses to your specific needs.
+It offers a unique approach to server protection by leveraging **structured templating** and a template shop, allowing you to tailor your server's defenses to your specific needs.
 Instead of a one-size-fits-all solution, AntiRaid empowers you to create, customize, and extend your own moderation and security workflows.

 ### Philosophy
 - **Flexibility First:** Use Lua scripting for advanced templating and automation.